Perfect Forwarding and std::forward

 Objects can also be copied or moved using the assignment operator, eg B = A

-.
-To fully implement move semantics, we’d want to implement that operator too.
-For this lesson, we’ll just implement the constructor, as our focus is on forwarding rather than move semantics.
-A more detailed guide to copy and move semantics is available earlier in the course:
+For this lesson, we'll just implement simple constructors, as our focus is on forwarding rather than semantics.
+We have dedicated lessons on and earlier in the course:

 Correctly implementing move semantics has some challenges when there is an intermediate function that exists between our calling code and our constructor.
 We've seen examples of this in the standard library.